quantropi/qispace-sdk-code-samples/c++/demos/README.md

-# QiSpace-SDK-Demo-C-App
+# Qeep-SDK-Demo-C-App

-A functionality demo based in C/C++ to demonstrate the usage of the SEQUR, QEEP, PQRND and MASQ APIs, as well as QiSpace RESTful API.
+A functionality demo based in C++ to demonstrate the usage of the QEEP, SEQUR, PQRND and MASQ APIs as well as QiSpace RESTful API.
 For the best running experience, run the demo on an Ubuntu computer.

 ## **Overview:**
 - **SEQUR**: Demonstrates the use of **SEQUR API to decode arbitrary QiSpace Enterprise payloads** using either a pre-loaded or QiSpace-REST-API-retrieved subscriber key (subkey).